If you’re managing one website or marketing campaign, Google Sheets is perfect for analysis.

 And when you do, it’s time to put your big girl pants on, and move your analytics to a grown-up database like Google BigQuery.

 Eager to bridge the gap from Sheets to BigQuery?
-Skip to the bottom of the post to grab a Sheets template for pushing data to your own BigQuery analytics warehouse.
+Grab our Sheets template for pushing data to your own BigQuery analytics warehouse from the CIFL Trello board.

 Why move from Sheets to BigQuery